-Browse our of cat dog collections.
-Our hand-colored engravings & antique lithographs are over 100 years old.
-The 18th & 19th century artworks come from a variety of sources, which feature felines canines.
+Our collections of cat dog engravings and lithographs are antiques, at least 100 years old.
+The 18th & 19th century artwork comes from a variety of sources, encyclopedic of sorts, which feature all kinds of felines and canines, recorded centuries ago.
 Artists include Alfred Brunel, Mathias Merian, Compte de Buffon, Sir Edwin Landseer.

 Here are exciting additions of dogs from our travelling show collection!
 Each of these beautiful antique lithographs were published in London, England in 1890 for Cassell’s Book of the Dog.
 Revered as some of the most beautiful antique lithographs of dogs ever published on the subject, these antique dog prints are exemplary of the technique of color lithography.
 The Cassells dogs book lithographs are in bright colors and excellent condition.
 Each antique dog print measures 8 1/2 x 11 1/4″.
 Call 413-245-4197 to place your order.